-This is a list that will be updated whenever there’s new resources for our Eastern Shore community.
+This is a list that will be updated whenever there’s new resources for our Eastern Shore disability community.
 Please feel free to share ones that you don’t spot here!
 As of now, it’s only in English, but check back soon!

 Resource Guides for the Eastern Shore: